 If I asked my husband how he felt about Wabi Sabi or Japandi his mostly likely response would be “You know I’m not a big sushi fan.
 Is it on the Happy Hour menu?”
 Meaning if it’s under $5.00 he’ll try it.
 And if I responded “They’re not food, they’re Design Trends!”
 He would likely say “Why are you even having this conversation with me?”

 It’s no surprise that nature themes and elements keep showing up in all varieties of design.
-Being locked down in the ‘gray-zone’ (y’all know how I feel about gray) a lot of people probably felt imprisoned.
 Light and white spaces are taking over and there is a huge design demand for outdoor living areas.
 Greenery, foliage motifs, rattan and wood furniture are especially popular if you want to bring the outdoors in.
 One trend buyers are attracted to that incorporates all of these elements is Japandi, a mixture of Japanese influence with the simplicity of Scandinavian style.

 Let’s go back to Wabi Sabi.
 A traditional Japanese aesthetic, Wabi Sabi embraces beauty in imperfection, a connection to earth and simplicity in lifestyle – sound familiar?
 Think living your best Zen existence, immersed in nature without any permanent attachment.
 Sound like a stoner ex?

 Another common denominator of both styles is their complete immersion in nature.
-Picture large, possibly 2 story windows that make you feel at one with your environment.
-This works well at you’re A-frame in the Adirondacks or in your bungalow on the Maldives and just maybe in your inner city apartment.
+Picture large, 2 story windows that make you feel at one with your environment.

 Japandi is an ideal fusion of two complimentary intentions.
-And as always open to interpretation.
-If you search Japandi on Pinterest, you’ll see a lot of images that favor the Scandinavian flavor.
-However, a broader look over the internet reveals a wider range of visions.
+As always it's open to interpretation.
+If you search Japandi on Pinterest you’ll see a lot of images that favor the Scandinavian flavor.
+However, a broader look at the internet reveals a wider range of visions.
 Here are a few of mine, available in our Shop.
 You can source any or all of these pieces knowing you're getting the lowest prices on the internet!
 (IMAP) Click here: https://app.onsidedoor.com/s/1571/collections/8593-japandi

 Does this look speak to you?
-Are you interested in trying Japandi in your home?
-If you’re coviphobic, live out of state, or uncomfortable with a Designer in your space (I don’t judge), reach out so we can schedule a virtual consult and I can put together a Design plan for you!
-Don’t be shy if you’re unsure what exactly your Style is.
+Are you interested in trying more nature inspired design in your home?
+Don’t be shy if you’re not sure exactly what your Style is.
 We’ll explore it together and I can help you refine/define it.
-It’s alright to mix complimentary styles –after all that’s exactly how Japandi was born!
+It’s alright to mix complimentary styles – after all that’s exactly how Japandi was born!
 It’s also ok to mix metals and other key components as long as they sync together.
 That’s where a professional Designer comes in!
 We don't judge.
 We make suggestions.
 Whether or not you implement them is up to you.

 - (no comments)